Les Pierres Initiatiques De Saint NicolasLes Pierres Initiatiques De Saint Nicolas

 in Châteauneuf la Forêt

 The Châteauneuf-la-Forêt war memorial is a replica of the Statue of Liberty illuminating New York harbour.
-It serves as a reminder of the heavy toll paid by rural communities during the First and Second World Wars.
+It is a reminder of the heavy toll paid by rural communities during the two world wars.

 6. The 7th Company